AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Introduction

-Similar to our project, some previous work focuses on human-machine hybrid forecasting in the context of IARPA’s ‘Hybrid Forecasting Competition.’ \textcite{benjamin2023hybrid} report the results of ‘SAGE,’ a hybrid forecasting system designed to combine human- and machine-generated forecasts (such as ARIMA forecast outputs).
+Related to our project, some previous work focuses on human-machine hybrid forecasting in the context of IARPA’s `Hybrid Forecasting Competition.’ \textcite{benjamin2023hybrid} report the results of `SAGE,’ a hybrid forecasting system designed to combine human- and machine-generated forecasts (such as autoregressive integrated moving average (ARIMA) forecast outputs).
 They find that their hybrid forecasting system outperformed their human-only baseline, suggesting that cost savings and accuracy increases of these hybrid systems may be “a viable approach for maintaining a competitive level of accuracy” \parencite[p.
 113]{benjamin2023hybrid}.
-Similarly, \textcite{atanasov2017distilling} introduce a ‘Human Forest’ method that enables human forecasters to define custom reference classes, draw on historical databases, and review base rates in their forecasting.
+Similarly, \textcite{atanasov2017distilling} introduce a `Human Forest’ method that enables human forecasters to define custom reference classes, draw on historical databases, and review base rates in their forecasting.
 They find that these forecasters outperform statistical model predictions.
-However, both approaches used pre-LLM methods as their machine counterparts, which makes them more static and predictable than frontier LLMs and their potential hybrid functions that go beyond previous machine capabilities.
+However, both approaches used pre-LLM methods as their machine counterparts.
+Unlike these systems, LLM-based assistants allow for new systems where humans and models communicate interactively in dynamic settings.